 Our unique analysis of the bills Spellman sponsored and cosponsored provides insight into her position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1980.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Spellman is shown as a purple triangle. (analysis methodology)

 Some of Spellman’s most recently sponsored bills include...